-This method is highly recommended when each process of production is analyzed to determine the production costs at each phase.
+This method is highly recommended when each production process is analyzed to determine the production costs at each phase.

 The formula for calculating actual cost is as follows

 Actual Cost = Direct Costs + Indirect Costs + Fixed Costs + Variable Costs + Sunken Costs